astropy/astropy-api/wcs/wcs_api.md

     ax = WCSAxes(fig, [0.1, 0.1, 0.8, 0.8], wcs=WCS('image.fits'))
     fig.add_axes(ax)

+If no WCS transformation is specified, the transformation will default to identity, meaning that the WCSAxes object should then act like a normal Axes object.

 We can also provide pyplot-style initialization with the ``projection`` keyword:

     from astropy import wcs